╭──────────────────────────────────────────────────────────────────────╮

 event.

-To creae a link that is not undelined, use \e]4;24m text \e]24m.
+To create a link that is not underlined, use \e]4;24m text \e]24m.

 Example: #sub {%* tells %*} {\e]68;2;EXEC;#cursor set tell %1 \a\e[4;24m%0\e[24m}